brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-11-06-maintainable-css-architecture.md

 }
 ~~~~

+### Styleguide
+Now that you have an established approach for your project, the last step is to document it into a styleguide.
+The purpose of creating a CSS styleguide is to encourage consistent CSS (or preprocessor CSS code) project-wide.
+The styleguide should be treated as a guide — rules can be modified according to project needs.

+### Takeaways
+Here are the steps for creating a scalable css system:
+* Choose a framework or boilerplate that is helps with responsive design patterns that work for your project, but doesn't make design decisions for you
+* Organize your file structure into a *table of contents* that makes sense for you, using a preprocessor like Sass.
+* Define your base font-size using a relative sizing approach
+* Establish and reinforce semantic naming conventions
+* Document your approach into a css styleguide

 There is no perfect approach to css architecture.
 If you have a documented plan and are reinforcing your conventions throughout your project, you are on the path to becoming a happier developer.